‘When the curtain goes up the terror begins’

 Despite the success of the first film, both at the cinema and on home video, it took five years for the sequel to Creepshow to arrive, perhaps an early indication that all was not quite right.
 For a time, actor Bob Balaban was considered to direct the film.
 Directorial duties were eventually handled by Michael Gornick, a long-time associate of George Romero, most especially as director of photography on Martin, Dawn of the Dead and Day of the Dead.
 Though having dabbled as a TV director, this was his only role helming a major motion picture, which also speaks volumes.

-Like the 1982 original, Creepshow 2 was intended to consist of five stories – omitted for reasons unknown are “The Cat From Hell”, was later used in the the similar anthology film Tales from the Darkside: The Movie, released in 1990, and directed by the original Creepshow‘s composer, John Harrison.
+As with 1982 original, Creepshow 2 was intended to consist of five stories – omitted for reasons unknown are “The Cat From Hell”, was later used in the similar anthology film Tales from the Darkside: The Movie, released in 1990 and directed by the original Creepshow‘s composer, John Harrison.
 The other tale originally intended to be in Creepshow 2 was the Stephen King short story, “Pinfall”, about ghostly rival bowling teams.
 The decision to stick with only three puts a lot of pressure on the stories to deliver, a step too far, alas.